nikitakoliadin/ForJavaRushPublication2/README.md

-# One To One Relationships
+# One To One Relationship

-This branch show how to create one to one DB relationships with sql queries and [Hibernate](https://mvnrepository.com/artifact/org.hibernate/hibernate-core) entity relationships.
+This branch show how to create one to one DB relationship with sql queries and [Hibernate](http://hibernate.org/) entity relationships.

 SQL scripts:
 * [initDB](src/main/resources/initDB.sql)